AishuPola/New-Folder/notes.md

 the task which is assigned---story point.(fibannoci)(estimated days to complete the task)(ask seniors)( 1 2 3 5 8)days
 standup---(10-15min)
 block-there are stuck in between without doing the task.
-sprint retrospective----what can be improved can be said.
+sprint retrospective----what can be improved can be said.(1 hr)

 ![alt text](image-1.png).

 ## HOW TO RUN THE

-- ONES CODE IS CHECKED BY ANOTHER VICE VERSA----PEER REVIEW
+- ONES CODE IS CHECKED BY ANOTHER VICE VERSA----PEER REVIEW (code quality is checked)(if they are following any coding standards)
 - WORK WHICH IS NOT DONE---BACKLOG(T0-DO)
 - WHICH IS RUNNING RIGHTNOW---(IN PROGRESS)